Contributed by Artur Meyster

 4. Test Applicants with Real-Life Challenges

-It’s good to scrutinize technical resumes to see what kind of experiences and education your applicants have.
-However, it is also important to test your applicants’ technical skills.
+It’s good to scrutinize technical resumes to see your applicants’ experiences and education.
+However, in addressing the challenges for hiring managers, it is also important to test your applicants’ technical skills.

 5. Reduce Hiring Bias With Blind Hiring